aponamarev/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image2]

 Correction of image distortion (created by the camera) is done in 2 steps: a) calculate cameral matrix and distortion coefficients and b) undistort an image using statistics calculated in the step a.
 The first step was implemented in a utility class src/CameraCallibration.py.
 The script in aforementioned file processed all provided examples (chessboard images) and stored resulting stats in src/calibration.p.
-Therefore, in advanced_paths_finding.ipynb I focused on the step b).
+Therefore, in solution.ipynb I focused on the step b).
 Step b) consists of creating an CameraCalibration object and using this object to undistort an image.
-The code for this step provided in 1 and 2 code cells of the book (advanced_paths_finding.ipynb).
+The code for this step provided in 1 and 2 code cells of the book (solution.ipynb).

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in code cells 5 and 6 in `advanced_paths_finding.ipynb`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in code cells 3 through 7 in `solution.ipynb`).
 Here's an example of my output for this step.

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 70 through 76 in the file `src/utils.py` and in the 7th code cell of the IPython notebook).
+The code for my perspective transform includes a function called `warper()`, which appears in lines 71 through 98 in the file `src/utils.py` and in the 7th code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(